What are the right trees in the right places?

 Are we planting one trillion trees?

 No. Planting trees is just one approach we will take.
 We aim to reduce deforestation, improve forest protection and advance restoration.
 Restoration involves both tree planting and natural forest regeneration, with strategies determined by the local context.
 In most settings, this will involve promoting native species in mixed stands, as similar as possible to natural forests and, where feasible, achieved through assisted natural regeneration to minimise costs and maximise the environmental value.
 In other cases, there will be significant benefits from planting trees in agricultural landscapes (for example in woodlots or through agroforestry).
 This can provide sustainable fuel, food and fibre – supporting livelihood benefits and reducing pressure on natural forests – and can improve the sustainability and resilience of agricultural production.

 Can Trillion Trees fund your programme?

 Currently, Trillion Trees cannot offer funding to other organisations and focuses on supporting and leveraging funds for our field programmes, partner organisations and country offices and their in-country partners.

-Why are BirdLife International, Wildlife Conservation Society, WWF UK teaming up for forests?
+Why are BirdLife International, Wildlife Conservation Society, and WWF teaming up for forests?

 As global conservation organisations, we share an ambition for a world with healthy, thriving forests and rural communities.
 By working together, we can combine our reach, resources and expertise to unlock more support for the world’s forests.
 Collectively, we can aim higher, in specific landscapes as well as globally.